microsoft/azserialconsole/Azure-virtual-machine-serial-console.md

 ### Concurrent usage
 If a user is connected to Serial Console and another user successfully requests access to that same virtual machine, the first user will be disconnected and the second user connected in a manner akin to the first user standing up and leaving the physical console and a new user sitting down.

+>[!CAUTION] This means that the user who gets disconnected will not be logged out!
+The ability to enforce a logout upon disconnect (via SIGHUP or similar mechanism) is still in development.

 ## Common Scenarios for accessing Serial Console
 Scenario          | Actions in Serial Console                |  OS Applicability
 ------------------|:----------------------------------------:|------------------: